jnozzi/cocoadev.com/markdown/NSScannerMisbehavior.md

-I cannot get General/NSScanner to properly scan data into my application.
+I cannot get NSScanner to properly scan data into my application.
 The data is in the form of an ASCII file with each datum on a separate line.
 Additionally, the data can be empty, and thus just an empty line.
 So the data file looks something like this...
     19.250
 25.062
 21.250